-Termite University is specifically designed to provide training and recertification for termite technicians, pest control company owners and managers and other members of Mississippi’s structural pest control industry.
-(11 training hours)
+Termite University is a recurring 2-day event held on campus at Mississippi State University to provide training and recertification for termite technicians, pest control company owners and managers and other members of Mississippi’s structural pest control industry.
+(10 training hours)

 This training is co-sponsored by the Mississippi State University Extension Service’s Structural Insect Management Program and the Mississippi Department of Agriculture’s Bureau of Plant Industry in cooperation with the Mississippi Pest Control Association.

 Classroom Training: Bost Extension Conference Center, Mississippi State University

 Day 1 classes begin at 10:00 AM in Theater of Bost Conference Center